-Patients and other interested persons can complete an Application for Review of an Order Restricting Freedom of Communication s 427(1) to ask the Tribunal to review a psychiatrist’s order limiting or preventing exercise of these rights (s 427, 428).
+Patients and other interested persons can complete an Application to ask the Tribunal to review a psychiatrist’s order limiting or preventing exercise of these rights (s 427, 428).
 After completing the hearing, the Tribunal can confirm, amend or revoke the psychiatrist’s order.

 Applications to resolve certain questions arising in respect of nominated persons

 Patients may nominate a person to assist them to ensure their rights are observed, and their wishes and interests are considered.
-Patients and other interested persons can complete an Application for Decision about Nomination of a Nominated Person s 430(1) to ask the Tribunal to make declarations about the validity of a nomination, or to revoke a nomination (s 430).
+Patients and other interested persons can complete an Application to ask the Tribunal to make declarations about the validity of a nomination, or to revoke a nomination (s 430).

 On an application for a declaration about validity, the Tribunal may declare that a nomination is valid or invalid.
 The Tribunal may also vary the terms of the nomination to give effect to the intention of nomination (s 431).